nikitadugar/test/README.md

 ## Feedback

-If you got any bugs or improvements please use our [issue-tracker](https://github.com/clouddrove/terraform-aws-acm/issues), or you can send us an [email][email] for any other feedback.
+If you encountered any bug or have any suggestions, please use our [issue-tracker](https://github.com/clouddrove/terraform-aws-acm/issues), or you can send us an [email][email].
 Love this project?
 Please give a ★ on [our GitHub](https://github.com/clouddrove/terraform-aws-acm)! (it helps us **a lot**)

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/licenses/MIT) for details and also refer original [Source](https://opensource.org/licenses/MIT).
+This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/licenses/MIT) for details and also refer to original [Source](https://opensource.org/licenses/MIT).

 © Copyright 2019 [CloudDrove](https://clouddrove.com).
-All Right Reserved
+All Rights Reserved

 ## About

 [![Clouddrove][logo]][website]

-We're a DevOps Professional Services company based in Jaipur, India and other branch at München, Germany.
-We ❤️  [Open Source Software][we_love_open_source] and you can Check out [our other modules][github] to help with your new Cloud idea.
+We're a DevOps Services company based in India and Germany.
+We ❤️  [Open Source Software][we_love_open_source] and you can Check out [our other modules][github] to get help with your new Cloud ideas.